Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 View this post on Instagram

-Also known as Great Falls, Waterdown Falls is lesser-known than others in Hamilton, but it’s a stunning sight to behold.
+Also known as Great Falls, Waterdown Falls, or Smokey Hollow, it is lesser-known than others in Hamilton, but it’s a stunning sight.
 The falls are 10 meters high, surrounded by mainly untouched land.
 However, Waterdown Falls is easy to access, with a parking lot nearby.
-There is also a platform in which to catch great views of this natural frozen structure.
+There is also a platform from which to catch great views of this naturally frozen structure.
 The Waterdown Wetland Trail that provides access to the falls also offers spectacular views along the Niagara Escarpment slope.

 Address: 80 Mill St S, Waterdown